 You may now be thinking to yourself, puh, this lady don’t know Jack or his sister Sally’s ovaries, because I’ve had pregnancy symptoms before a missed period before.
 The thing is, one of the major players in all those fun pregnancy side effects is progesterone, and progesterone is actually present in the body before pregnancy.
 Its production is super-charged by ovulation, and its purpose is to maintain a pregnancy.
 So, if you don’t get pregnant, it drops, and you get a period.
 If you do, it continues to rise.
 A high progesterone cycle will mimic the symptoms of pregnancy from nausea to gas.

 Down to the details….

-Next, I look at the specifics.
-There are some common situations that decrease fertility and reduce the chances of getting pregnant even if it’s mid-cycle.
+Next, look at the specifics.
+There are some common situations that decrease fertility and reduce the chances of getting pregnant, even if it’s mid-cycle.

 What if the condom fell off, broke, or came off inside of me?
 Am I pregnant?

 Condoms break, slip off, and sometimes even come off inside of women.
-In all of the above cases, it is possible sperm escaped and pregnancy could occur.
-Plan-B or the morning after pill are usually a good idea in this circumstance, as well, the chances of getting pregnant are a lot higher than if the condom had stayed on.
+In all the above cases, it is possible sperm escaped, and pregnancy could occur.
+Plan-B or the morning after pill is usually a good idea in this circumstance, as well, the chances of getting pregnant are a lot higher than if the condom had stayed on.

 Yes.
 Precum (the liquid that sometimes precedes a true ejaculation) does sometimes contain sperm and can result in pregnancy.
 A man has no control over pre-ejaculation.
-This is why the pull-out method of birth control can fail and a condom should not just be used for ejaculation, but also during the entire sexual act if condoms are your primary source of birth control.
+That’s why the pull-out method of birth control can fail, and a condom should not just be used for ejaculation but also during the entire sexual act if condoms are your primary source of birth control.